curioustorvald/Terrarum-Devlog/README.md

 ### 2019-05-04

 New world system to "actually" support wires.
 World renderer now draws wires on top of the blocks.
 You can select which kind of wire to draw.

+### 2019-05-30

+First working implementation of Fixtures (they spawn and emit lights).
+Actors won't disappear when the camera wraps around.